VishnuBeji/VishnuBeji.github.io/_projects/Project2.md

 excerpt: "<img src='/images/Fundusimg.png' width='500'>"
 ---

-## Diabetic-Retinopathy

 Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
 It is estimated to affect over 93 million people.
 Diabetic Retinopathy classification is a challenging problem where we are required to classify the fundus image of the retina into either of the 5 grades of Diabetic Retinopathy.

 This can be massively improved with
 * high-resolution images